Aliases for FKBP1A Gene

 GeneCards Summary for FKBP1A Gene

 FKBP1A (FK506 Binding Protein 1A) is a Protein Coding gene.
 Diseases associated with FKBP1A include Left Ventricular Noncompaction and Reticulate Acropigmentation Of Kitamura.
-Among its related pathways are TGF-beta receptor signaling activates SMADs and Development_TGF-beta receptor signaling.
-GO annotations related to this gene include protein homodimerization activity and signal transducer activity.
+Among its related pathways are TGF-beta Receptor Signaling (WikiPathways) and ALK1 signaling events.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and signal transducer activity.
 An important paralog of this gene is FKBP1C.

 UniProtKB/Swiss-Prot for FKBP1A Gene